JamesFThomas/skyscraper-lifts/README.md

 ## Screen Shots

 - Home Page
-  -- This is the landing page for the application, that displays a looping video.
+  -- This is the landing page for the application, it displays a looping video with an elevator theme.
   ![alt text](image.png)

 - About Page
-  -- This page is visual display of the original prompt and all it's the constraints I followed to build this application.
+  -- This page is a visual display of the original prompt and all it's the constraints I followed to build this application.
   ![alt text](image-1.png)

 - Single Page
-  -- This page is a manual representation of an single elevator car, in a 100 floor building, with 3 different interaction phases (Call, Select, Riding).
+  -- This page is a manual representation of a single elevator car, in a 100-floor building, with 3 different interaction phases (Call, Select, Riding).
   ![alt text](image-2.png)

 - Auto Page
-  -- This page is a simulated representation of a 3 car elevator system, in a 100 floor building.
-It utilizes Redux state management and thunk middleware to automatically assign calls to to the 1 of the 3 cars.
-Each lift will display trip data that includes ride phase as well as start and end floors.
+  -- This page is a simulated representation of a 3-car elevator system, in a 100-floor building.
+It utilizes Redux state management and thunk middleware to automatically assign calls to 1 of the 3 cars.
+Each lift will display trip data that includes the ride phase as well as the start and end floors.
   ![alt text](image-3.png)

 ---